 July 1st – Pay New Mortgage Company

 At closing, you will be charged interest for May 15th thru May 30th (and it will likely be rolled into your loan).
-Mortgage payments are always in arrears, so your July mortgage payment would cover interest for the month of June.
+Mortgage payments are always in arrears, so your July mortgage payment would cover the interest for the month of June.
 Thus, there is no payment due for June.

 Refinancing Amid Coronavirus

 There are a few things to be aware of amid the Coronavirus epidemic.
-It can be a great time to refinance your mortgage because of low interest rates, but there are also some circumstances that may prevent a successful refinance.
+It can be a great time to refinance your mortgage because of low-interest rates, but there are also some circumstances that may prevent a successful refinance.
 For instance, if your employer shut down operations and you are collecting unemployment or if you applied for a mortgage forbearance, then refinancing may not be possible.
 Contact your lender for information about current rates, different options available, and your personal circumstances.
 To be referred to a reputable local lender, feel free to contact us.